Bandido (wrestler): Lucha Libre AAA Worldwide (2018)

-Ring of Honor (2018–2022)
+Ring of Honor / All Elite Wrestling (2018–present)

+Lifeblood (2018–2020)

 In late 2018, it was reported Bandido has signed a full-time contract with the U.S.-based promotion Ring of Honor (ROH).
 In an interview, Bandido later said he turned down an offer from "the biggest company in the world" (referring to WWE) and instead chose to sign with ROH.
 He also turned down an offer to work for All Elite Wrestling he received around the time of his ROH negotiations.
 Bandido made his debut for the promotion at their January 12, 2019, television tapings, defeating Mark Haskins.
 He later joined a group called "Lifeblood", which was formed by Juice Robinson and also includes David Finlay, Mark Haskins, Tracy Williams and Tenille Dashwood.
 The following day, Bandido defeated P.J.
 Black as part of ROH's Honor Reigns Supreme supercard event.
-For many years he appeared with Rey Horus And Flamita As The Mexa Squad which they would soon win the ROH 6-Man Tag Team Championships a few months later they would lose it to Shane Taylor Promotions.
+As The Mexa Squad, Bandido alongside Rey Horus and Flamita won the ROH 6-Man Tag Team Championships.
+However, a few months later, they would lose the titles to Shane Taylor Promotions.
+The group disbanded shortly after, after Flamita turned heel by attacking both his partners.